-About 4 miles south of Downtown, just off Chapman Highway across from Lake Forest.
-Colonial Village is an easy commute to both Downtown Knoxville and the University of Tennessee campus.
+Colonial Village is about 4 miles south of Downtown, just off Chapman Highway across from Lake Forest.
+An easy commute to both Downtown Knoxville and the University of Tennessee campus.

 Colonial Village is a Dogwood Trail community that was once a part of the 200 acre McCall family farm.
 It was developed during the 1940s and 1950s, and the Colonial Village Neighborhood Association’s website details the history leading up to and following that development.
 Today, the neighborhood is home to four churches, one elementary school, one city park and a pretty nifty duck pond, which is also known as McCall’s Pond or Butterfly Lake.